marshular/MD_FPSBooster/README.md

 # MD_FPSBooster
-**PLEASE NOTE THIS HAS NOT BEEN TESTED!
-IF YOU HAVE ANY ISSUES JOIN: https://discord.gg/eNrZ3CNau2**
 + **You can use command /fps to open the menu the script have 3 type of settings: Ultra low, Low, Medium**